Search Redlands

 What is a Master of Science in Organizational Leadership (MSOL) degree?

 Today’s organizations have multifaceted and immersive relationships with employees, customers, suppliers, and communities.
-With a Master of Science in Organizational Leadership degree from the School of Business & Society, you’ll learn to navigate these complex relationships, make ethical decisions, and integrate the arc of personal, organizational, and societal influences to lay the foundation for success.
+With a Master of Science in Organizational Leadership degree from the School of Business & Society, you’ll learn to navigate these complex relationships, make ethical decisions, and integrate the arc of personal leadership, organizational, and societal influences to lay the foundation for success.

 Why earn an MSOL at Redlands?